approvals/ApprovalTests.Net/docs/ApprovalTests/Features.md

 <sup><a href='/src/ApprovalTests.Tests/Reporters/InlineTextReporterTest.cs#L51-L56' title='File snippet `assert_text_before` was extracted from'>snippet source</a> | <a href='#snippet-assert_text_before' title='Navigate to start of snippet `assert_text_before`'>anchor</a></sup>
 <!-- endsnippet -->

-When you do this, it will copy the c# for the `.recieved.` to your clipboard, so you can paste it inline.
+When you do this, it will copy the c# for the `.received.` to your clipboard, so you can paste it in-line.

 (After)
 <!-- snippet: assert_text -->